 - Forwarders setup to allow chaining other DNS server to reduce response time.

 - IPv6 network support in DNS server core for querying.

-- Cross platform implementation for running on Linux or Mac using Mono Framework.
+- Cross platform implementation for running on Linux or macOS using Mono Framework or .NET Core.

 There are many applications of having a self hosted local DNS server.
 Some of them are: